-Happy New Year Greetings!
-There's plenty of them as we begin a new year!
+Happy New Year Greetings and Wishes!
+There's plenty of ways to say it as we begin a new year!

 It is usually one of the first things we say to each other, if we are awake at midnight, or when we meet each other throughout New Year's Day.